KOZN

-KOZN (1620 AM) is a sports station licensed to Bellevue, Nebraska, and serving the Omaha metropolitan area.
-It is owned by NRG Media, with studios at Dodge Street and 50th Avenue in Midtown Omaha.
-It airs a sports radio format.
+KOZN (1620 AM, "1620 The Zone") is a radio station licensed to Bellevue, Nebraska and serving the Omaha metropolitan area.
+Owned by Usher Media Group, it broadcasts a sports radio format.

+Its studios are located at Dodge Street and 50th Avenue in Midtown Omaha, while its transmitter is located on Harrison Street at South 60th Street in Bellevue.
 By day, KOZN is powered at 10,000 watts non-directional.
-But at night, to avoid interfering with other stations on 1620 AM, it reduces power to 1,000 watts.
-The transmitter site is on Harrison Street at South 60th Street in Bellevue, Nebraska.
+At night, it reduces its power to 1,000 watts to avoid interfering with other stations on the 1620 AM band.

 Programming

 KOZN has local sports programming Monday through Friday from 6:00 a.m. to 8:00 p.m.
-Weekdays begin with Mornings with Sharp and Handley followed by The Connor Happer Show in middays, Unsportsmanlike Conduct, hosted by John Bishop and Josh Peterson, in afternoon drive time, and After Hours with Jimmie Allen in early evenings.
-Other local shows includeThe Creighton Athletics Hour hosted by Jimmie Allen, Severe Reaction with Mike'l Severe, and pre and postgame shows for Nebraska Cornhuskers football and Creighton University basketball and baseball.
+Weekdays begin with Happer & Schaefer followed by Middays With Matt in middays, Unsportsmanlike Conduct, hosted by John Bishop and Josh Peterson, in afternoon drive time, and After Hours with Jimmie Allen in early evenings.
+Other local shows includeThe Creighton Athletics Hour, Severe Reaction with Mike'l Severe, and pre and postgame shows for Nebraska Cornhuskers football and Creighton University basketball and baseball.

-NRG Media owns two sports stations in the Omaha radio market: KOZN 1620 and KZOT 1180.
 KOZN features mostly local sports talk shows with Fox Sports Radio heard late nights and weekends.
-KZOT airs mostly CBS Sports Radio programming.
 KOZN carries Westwood One NFL Football and NCAA Basketball, as well as some Kansas City Royals baseball games.
 KOZN originates and produces all game broadcasts of the NCAA Men's College World Series, held each June in Omaha, and distributed nationally by Westwood One.
 Play by play is provided by eight-time Nebraska Sportscaster of the Year Kevin Kugler.